Gülşah Hatun: Early years

+Her origin is unknown, but the consorts of the Ottoman sultans were by custom normally concubines of Christian origin, who came to the Ottoman Imperial harem via the Ottoman slave trade, and converted to Islam and given a slave name after their arrival.

-She married Mehmed in 1449, when he was still a prince and the governor of Manisa.
-Just before Sultan Murad II's death, she gave birth to her only son, Şehzade Mustafa, who was to be his father's favourite.
-According to Turkish tradition, all princes were expected to work as provincial governors as a part of their training.
+She entered in Mehmed's harem in 1449, when he was still a prince and the governor of Manisa.
+In 1450, just before Sultan Murad II's death and Mehmed's ascension, she gave birth to her only son, Şehzade Mustafa, who would become his father's favourite son.
+According to Ottoman tradition, all princes were expected to work as provincial governors as a part of their training.
 Mustafa was sent to govern Konya and later Kayseri, and Gülşah accompanied him.